Platform9-Community/ai-ml-workshop/ai-ml-101/README.md

 We are going to walk through a simple storage deployment using hostpath.
 In a production environment you may consider using something like Rook + Ceph instead of hostpath.
 This section introduces the App Catalog and options within it, such as being able to modify a default configuration with specific values.

+Select the App Catalog option in the Menu.

 ![alt text](images/hostpath.png)

+Select Deploy on the hostpath tile.
+Fill in information such as the deployment name, namespace, and select the cluster.

 ![alt text](images/hostpath-config.png)

+Select the storage option in the menu and then CSI Drivers to view information about what we just deployed.

 ![alt text](images/csi-drivers.png)